"Vaporettos or water buses are elongated boats that used to be run on steam in the past"

 The other water bus tickets that might be of interest to you as a cruise guest in Venice are:

-However, as a cruise ship passenger, do not rush to spend money on these multiple use passes before you make an exact plan of where you will be going on the days of your visit to Venice and when.
+As a cruise ship passenger, do not rush to spend money on multiple-use passes before you make an exact plan of where you will be going on the days of your visit to Venice and when.

-Remember, this city is perfectly walkable on foot and you can reach every church, museum and historical sight within the center of Venice by walking.
+Remember, this city is perfectly walkable on foot and you can reach every church, museum, and historical sight within the center of Venice by walking.
+You just need to get to the center (Piazza San Marco) somehow.

-Cost of water bus passes for multiple use will pay out only if:
+The cost of water bus passes for multiple uses will pay out only if:

 Hello!
 My name is Martina and I have been living, working and cruising in the Med for the past 20 years.
 Now I want to make you Med confident!
 Read more about me...